jar-b/awsipranges/README.md

 Helpers for working with public AWS IP range data.

-Inspired by a much better existing version of this tool, [cmlccie/awsipranges](https://github.com/cmlccie/awsipranges), but written as a Go library for some eventual use cases that will require it.
+Inspired by a much better existing version of this tool, [cmlccie/awsipranges](https://github.com/cmlccie/awsipranges), but written as a Go library for use with the [`awsipranges` Terraform provider](https://github.com/jar-b/terraform-provider-awsipranges).

 ## Library